 Moreover, at Marsa IRC, the CPT noticed that other vulnerable groups, including breast-feeding mothers and pregnant women, were also deprived of their liberty along with their other young children.
 They were being held in the same space as unrelated male adults, with no privacy, and had not seen a midwife or doctor for their pregnancies.
 According to the delegation, such persons were held at Marsa IRC for many months (for periods ranging from 3 to 7 months).

-The Immigration Police officially reports that no minor or vulnerable people are detained in Malta and indicated that, in 2020, no vulnerable or minor asylum-seekers were detained.
+The Immigration Police officially reports that no minor or vulnerable people are detained in Malta and indicated that, in 2020 and 2021, no vulnerable or minor asylum-seekers were detained.

 Regulation 14(3) Reception Regulations.